Follow the convoy links provided for more information on each.

 Independent |

 Her 2nd Mate, Henning Vaagsnes, saved the lives of 2 American seamen on the tanker West Nohno at Suez on Sept.
 20-1942, when he went into a tank and hoisted them up after they had succumbed to gas poisoning while cleaning the tank without gas masks.
-A 3rd man died, in spite of Vaagsnes' subsequent efforts to revive him for 2 hours.
+A 3rd man died, in spite of Vaagsnes' efforts to revive him for 2 hours.
 As a reward he received a gift of binoculars from President Roosevelt and a gold watch from the American shipowners.
 (In 1989 he was awarded St. Olavsmedaljen m/eikegren posthumously).

 At the end of that month (Sept.
-29), Britannia is listed in Convoy AP 3 from Aden.
+29-1942), Britannia is listed in Convoy AP 3 from Aden.
 Her destination is given as Bahrein, where she arrived on Oct.
 7. The Norwegian Norfold, bound for Abadan, is also listed in this convoy.

-Britannia, carrying 7028 bags of sugar, sailed from Lorenço Marques on Sept.
-11-1943 in convoy for Abadan via Durban f. o., arriving Durban the next day (Convoy LMD 32 - see link provided in the above table).
+Page 3 gives her departure as Sept.
+9).
 She left Durban again in ballast on Sept.
 17, having taken on board 4 male and 1 female passenger while there (46 people were on board), and proceeded in convoy until the early morning of Sept.
-27 (A. Hague says she detached from Convoy DK 1 on Sept.
-28), then continued alone, steering Admiralty courses.
+27, then continued alone, steering Admiralty courses (A. Hague says she detached from

 At 02:34 on Oct.
 6* she was torpedoed by U-188 (Lüdden), position 24 23N 58 02E, having been struck in the after deck, starboard side, causing a fire to erupt there, but it was quickly extinguished.
 The ship listed to port, then to starboard.
 The lookout, the British Able Seaman Riverdy Hulliard, had seen the wake of the torpedo abeam at a distance of about 200 yards and ran to the officer on watch on the bridge, 2nd Mate Henning Milward Vaagsnes to report it, but too late.
 Course was then altered 80° to port and an SOS sent out, while 2 shots were fired from the 4" gun in the presumed direction of the U-boat, before Britannia proceeded in a zig-zag course.
-The vessel was righted by trimming the tanks, and at dawn, following a thorough inspection of the damages, speed was reduced and zig-zagging discontinued.
+The ship was righted by trimming the tanks, and at dawn, following a thorough inspection of the damages, speed was reduced and zig-zagging discontinued.

 *The above date and position are from the captain's report.
 J. Rohwer gives the date as Oct.
 5 (German time), position 24 21N 58 02E.